Notes on tunings for guitar and banjo

 Open g minor

-I have no idea why I suddenly started playing in this tuning, but I do know when it was: it was 1981, and I was learning Jean Ritchie's One I Love, and it just suddenly struck me that why couldn't you have an open tuning in g minor if you could have one in G major?
-Again, nothing recorded, but One I Love still sounds very nice in it, and it seems to lend itself to all those odd types of chords (augmented, diminished) that make music sound very moody.
-Mary McCaslin uses this tuning a fair bit, so you can probably find some recorded examples among her work.
-(But no, I didn't learn this tuning or any of the others from her.)
+I have no idea why I suddenly started playing in this tuning, but I do know when it was: it was 1981, and I was learning Jean Ritchie's "One, I Love", and it just suddenly struck me that why couldn't you have an open tuning in g minor if you could have one in G major?
+I recorded "One, I Love" on my 2024 CD , and still like the way the g minor tuning works.
+This particular tuning seems to lend itself to all those moody types of chords (augmented, diminished).
+Mary McCaslin, who died in 2022, used it a fair bit (see below).

 1stD